tjhubz/mc-destroy/CONTRIBUTING.md

 # 🤝 Contributing to Destroy

 Thank you for your interest in contributing to Destroy!
-This guide will help you get started and ensure a smooth contribution process.
+This guide will help you get started with our streamlined development experience.

 ## 🚀 Quick Start for Contributors